library(crmPack)

 Then the next best dose is calculated with the nextBest method:

-The plot is in the $plot element of the result:
+The joint plot is in the $plot_joint element of the result (target/overdose/unacceptable probabilities and expected loss for each dose):

 And the value is in the $value element: